-Leave may be taken in multiples of one-half (0.5) hour.
+Leave may be taken in multiples of one-half (0.5) hour/30 minute increments.
 However, personnel requiring substitutes will not be allowed to take leave for less than one half-day unless their assigned responsibilities can be covered internally.
 Substitutes will not be employed for less than one half-day.
 A fraction of an hour will be accepted only when it is for a full day's leave or one half-day's leave.
-The schedule that may be used when requesting leave for
+The schedule that may be used when requesting leave for one half-day is as follows: